 - Cooking classes for teens

-Lastly, don’t be shy about asking a local business to add a cooking class to their offerings.
+Lastly, don’t be shy about asking a local business, restaurant, gourmet grocery story (with kitchen classes already), doughnut shop, etc. to add a cooking class to their offerings.

 In our area there is a gourmet grocery store that has a professional grade kitchen where they offer adult cooking classes.
 Our homeschool group asked them to add a homeschool kids’ cooking class to their schedule and now it’s one of their regular offerings!